Para español, seleccione de la lista

 A New Age, painting by Christopher Still

 Florida's economy became more diverse after WWII.
 Growth in tourism, agriculture, and other industries created jobs and opportunities, causing businesses and corporations to move to the state.
 The space industry brought people, technology, research, and media attention.
-Over time, legislation, education, transportation, health care, and the economy have kept pace with the needs of a dynamic and diverse population.
-Today, Florida's citizens share a rich and varied heritage that is seen in every part of daily life.
+Over time, legislation, education, transportation, health care, and the economy have kept pace with the needs of a dynamic and varied population.
+Today, Florida is ranked #1 in economy, #1 in higher education, and best-in-the-nation for entrepreneurship, talent development, new business creations, and tourism.

 Fishing

-Why is Florida known as the Sunshine State?
-Find the Florida symbols and go to www.christopherstill.com/fl-house-of-reps to learn about them.
+1. Why is Florida known as the Sunshine State?

 How did Florida Support World War II?